 Survivors must have regular checkups, including periodic chest x-rays and CT scans to ensure that the cancer has not returned.
 Usually, if the cancer returns, it occurs within the first 2 years.
 However, frequent monitoring is recommended for 5 years after lung cancer treatment, and then people are monitored yearly for the rest of their lives.

-Because many people die of lung cancer, planning for terminal care is usually necessary.
-Advances in end-of-life care, particularly the recognition that anxiety and pain are common in people with incurable lung cancer and that these symptoms can be relieved by appropriate drugs, have led to an increasing number of people being able to die comfortably at home, with or without hospice services (see Choices to Make Before Death).
+Because many people die of lung cancer, planning for terminal care Choices to Make Before Death Seriously ill people and their families may feel swept along by the fatal illness and the various treatments, as if they have no control over the events.
+Some people seem to prefer this sense... read more is usually necessary.
+Advances in end-of-life care, particularly the recognition that anxiety and pain are common in people with incurable lung cancer and that these symptoms can be relieved by appropriate drugs, have led to an increasing number of people being able to die comfortably at home, with or without hospice services.

 The following English language resources provide information and support for patients and their caregivers.
 THE MANUAL is not responsible for the content of these resources.

 American Cancer Society: General information on all types of cancer, including prevention, testing, treatments and information for people living with cancer and their caregivers

 American Cancer Society: Lung Cancer: More specific information from ACS on lung cancer, including types, screening and treatments

 American Lung Association: General information on all types of lung diseases, including lung cancer and quitting smoking

 American Lung Association: Lung Cancer: More specific information from ALA on lung cancer, including what to do after a lung cancer diagnosis

 CancerCare: General information about all types of cancer, including resources for counseling and support groups

 CancerCare: Lung Cancer: More specific information from Cancer Care for people with lung cancer, including support services and links to additional resources